Simulation of quantum computation with magic states via Jordan-Wigner transformations: Multiqubit phase space from Jordan-Wigner transformations

-For the purpose of defining the generalized phase space we can focus our attention on a finite subset of these operators.
+In order for a model constructed from operators with the above structure to correctly reproduce the quantum mechanical predictions for all sequences of Pauli measurements, they must be in the $\Lambda$ polytopes~\cite{ZurelRaussendorf2020}.
+Otherwise, the model could predict negative quasiprobabilities for some sequences of Pauli measurements, and the model could fail to be closed under Pauli measurement.
+Without any more constraints, this defines an infinite set of operators for each number of qubits since the coefficients in Eq.~(\ref{Equation:LineGraphOperator}) can vary continuously.
+For the purpose of defining the generalized phase space of our model, we focus our attention on a finite subset of these operators.
 We choose this set in the following way.
-Let $\mathcal{O}$ be a set of Pauli operators such that the frustration graph of $\mathcal{O}^*$ is a line graph.
-The operators of the form eq.~(\ref{Equation:LineGraphOperator}) with support $\mathcal{O}$ form an affine subspace of $\Herm_1(\mathcal{H})$.
-Projecting the polytope $\Lambda$ onto this affine subspace defines a new polytope with a finite number of vertices, and when interpreted as a polytope embedded in the same $4^n-1$-dimensional space as $\Lambda$ with the Pauli coefficients of $E\setminus\mathcal{O}$ set to zero, it is contained in $\Lambda$.
-This projected polytope also has a finite number of vertices.
-We take the generalized phase point operators to be operators of this form, possibly with a stabilizer state tensor factor added and a conjugation by a Clifford operator.
-This augmentation of the line graph operators is natural for our purposes since tensoring on stabilizer states and conjugating by Clifford operators does not increase the complexity of classical simulation~\cite{OkayRaussendorf2021}.
+Let $\mathcal{O}$ be a set of Pauli operators such that the frustration graph of $\mathcal{O}^*$ is a line graph and $\mathcal{O}^*\cap\mathcal{O}^\perp=\emptyset$.
+The operators of the form Eq.~(\ref{Equation:LineGraphOperator}) with support $\mathcal{O}$ form an affine subspace of $\Herm_1(\mathcal{H})$.
+Intersecting the polytope $\Lambda$ with this affine subspace defines a new polytope with a finite number of vertices, and when interpreted as a polytope embedded in the same space as $\Lambda$ with the Pauli coefficients of $E\setminus\mathcal{O}$ equal to zero, it is contained in $\Lambda$.
+Let $\mathcal{V}_{\mathcal{O}}$ be the index set for these vertices.
+We define an initial generalized phase space to be the set $\mathcal{V}_{LG}:=\bigcup_{\mathcal{O}}\mathcal{V}_{\mathcal{O}}$, where we allow the support $\mathcal{O}$ to vary over all inclusion-maximal sets of Pauli operators with line graphs as frustration graphs.

+Finally, we define our generalized phase space $\mathcal{V}$ to be the phase space $\mathcal{V}_{LG}$, augmented with stabilizer state tensor factors and conjugation by Clifford operators, analogous to Eq.~\eqref{Equation:CNCOperatorAlt}.
+This augmentation of the line graph operators is natural for our purposes since tensoring on stabilizer states and conjugating by Clifford operators does not increase the cost of classical simulation of quantum computation~\cite{OkayRaussendorf2017}, and furthermore, arises naturally since we allow Clifford gates and Pauli measurements in the computational model.